 Provision and maintenance of cemeteries and/or crematoria.
 Information on location, opening hours and any regulations is provided.

 Publication of information from a national census or other surveys relating to the local area.
-The information published should not disclose any information about individuals resiments or households but should summarise details across the whole area or relevant sub-areas.
-In the UK published information is curmently from the 2001 national census.
+The information published should not disclose any information about individuals residents or households but should summarise details across the whole area or relevant sub-areas.
+In the UK published information is currently from the 2011 national census.